menochs1/Stratego/README.md

 # Stratego
+Authors: Mason Enochs, Justin Haddock

-A project to replicate the stratego board game
+Description: A project to replicate the stratego board game